 “There have been some survivorship papers and there's been lots written about osteoporosis, but what we found out was bone health in gynecologic cancer survivors is a little bit of an understudied area,” said Ellen Hartenbach, MD, a UW Carbone member and senior author on the study.

-Based on the data they reviewed, Sobecki, Hartenbach, and gynecologic oncologist Laurel Rice, MD, recommended that any woman with gynecologic cancer should have bone density screenings within one to two years after treatment.
+Based on the data they reviewed, Sobecki and Hartenbach recommended that any woman with gynecologic cancer should have bone density screenings within one to two years after treatment.
 They also specifically identified premenopausal women who have had an oophorectomy or pelvic radiotherapy as people at higher risk for bone loss.

 Sobecki also said that prioritizing screenings for gynecologic cancer survivors with other well-known risk factors for bone loss — like previous history of nontraumatic fracture, rheumatoid arthritis, low body weight, or parents’ history of hip fracture — would also be important.